Childhood and Education Journey of Tim McGraw in Timeline

 April 2023: Gifted Guitar to Brandon Davis

-In April 2023, Tim McGraw surprised rising country star Brandon Davis, whom he toured with in 2022, with a new guitar after Davis' gear was stolen.
+In April 2023, Tim McGraw surprised rising country star Brandon Davis with a new guitar after Davis's gear was stolen earlier in the month.

 In 2023, Tim McGraw's Bracco Italiano named Lepshi won Best of Breed at the Westminster Kennel Club Dog Show.